 At SEISENSE we guarantee that no university library or individual reader will ever have to buy a subscription or pay any pay-per-view fees to access articles in the electronic version of the journal.
 We do not want fees to prevent the publication of worthy work.
 So, there is no submission or publication fee for the journal.

-SBR allows and encourages authors to deposit both their pre- and post-prints in Open-Access institutional archives or repositories.
+The SBR allows and encourages authors to deposit both their pre-and post-prints in Open-Access institutional archives or repositories.
 All authors hold full copyright and self-archiving rights.
 Authors are allowed to archive their articles in open access repositories as “post-prints”.
-In order to digitally preserve all published scholarly content, the SBR commits to submit the metadata of all its journals to the PKP Preservation Network (PN).
+In order to digitally preserve all published scholarly content, the SEISENSE Business Review commits to submit the metadata of all its journals to PKP Preservation Network (PN).
 This is to make sure that the published scholarly content by SEISENSE Publishing remains available to the community despite any accidental loss of data in its personal archival records.
 SEISENSE Publishing has further made sure that the metadata of its open-access journal is compliant with well-known repository services and their digital crawlers may regularly collect it for record and preservation.